 Channel is a key element of the Prevent strategy.
 It is a multi-agency approach which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+People can receive support before they begin on, or once they are on a trajectory towards participating in terrorist related activity.

-Channel uses existing collaboration between local authorities, statutory partners (such as the education and health sectors, social services, children's and youth services and offender management services), the police and the local community to: Extremism, Anti Radicalisation and Prevent Duty Policy
+Channel uses existing collaboration between local authorities, statutory partners (such as the education and health sectors, social services, children's and youth services and offender management services), the police and the local community to: